nickjj/ansible-docker/README.md

 A list of users to be added to the `docker` group.

 Keep in mind this user needs to already exist, this role will not create it.
-If you want to create users, check out my
+If you want to create users, check out
 [user role](https://github.com/nickjj/ansible-user).

 This role does not configure User Namespaces or any other security features